netai-ucsb/netai-ucsb.github.io/README.md

-# netai-ucsb.github.io
+# NetAI
-Special topics course, "AI/ML for Networked Systems", at UC Santa Barbara
+Special topics course on NetAI, "AI/ML for Networked Systems", at UC Santa Barbara